horizontalsystems/blockchain-crypto-guides/fundamentals/4-non-custodial-storage.md

 - https://electrum.org
 - https://www.exodus.io/bitcoin-wallet

-## The Right Wallet For You
+## So, Which One?

 The classification above was primarily based around the notion of private key security.
-While it's the most important factor it should not be the only one when choosing the right wallet for yourself.
+While it's the most important factor it should not be the only one when choosing the wallet.

-For instance, a non-custodial mobile-wallet may be potentially be more private than a hardware wallet.
+For instance, a non-custodial mobile-wallet may potentially be more private than a hardware wallet.
 Or have helpful features not available in the hardware wallet.

 As mentioned earlier, a balanced approach is a tiered one, where the higher security requirements are introduced as the risk factor grows.

 The absolute minimum requirements from any non-custodial wallet should be:

 - ability to migrate to another third-party wallet
-- inbuilt security to prevent unauthorized access
+- inbuilt security mechanisms to prevent unauthorized access

-- adherence to engineering best practices
+When your crypto capital is small stick to standard measures but as the capital grows become more demanding.
+You don't need cartel

-On a practical level, below we define risk in terms of the capital amount to be stored on the wallet.
-Approach it as a third party opinion and ultimately use your own judgement to figure out the best strategy for yourself.
-It should give you an idea about how to choose the right wallet and yet not worry about potential security issues.
+On a practical level, below we define risk in terms of the capital amount.
+It should give you an idea how to choose the wallet and not worry much about potential security issues.
+Ultimately use your own judgement to figure out the best strategy for yourself)

 ### For Capital < $ 10,000